Tahacgakaja/Slowly-Hub/README.md

     for _, p in ipairs(Players:GetPlayers()) do
         if p ~= LocalPlayer then
+            local isTeam = (p.Team == LocalPlayer.Team)
-            if not Config.TeamCheck or (p.Team ~= LocalPlayer.Team) then
-                local char = p.Character
+            if not Config.TeamCheck or not isTeam then local char = p.Character
                 if char and char:FindFirstChild("Humanoid") and char.Humanoid.Health > 0 then
+                    local rootPart = char:FindFirstChild("HumanoidRootPart") or char:FindFirstChild("Torso")

+                    if rootPart and (rootPart.Position - Camera.CFrame.Position).Magnitude <= Config.MaxDistance then
                         local aimPart = char:FindFirstChild(Config.AimPart)
-                    if not aimPart and Config.AimPart == "Torso" then aimPart = char:FindFirstChild("UpperTorso") or char:FindFirstChild("HumanoidRootPart")
+                        if not aimPart and Config.AimPart == "Torso" then aimPart = char:FindFirstChild("UpperTorso") or rootPart
                         end

+                        if aimPart then
-                    if aimPart and IsVisible(aimPart) then
+                            if IsVisible(aimPart) then
                                 local screenPos, onScreen = Camera:WorldToViewportPoint(aimPart.Position)
                                 if onScreen then
                                     local dist = (Vector2.new(screenPos.X, screenPos.Y) - viewportCenter).Magnitude
                                     if dist < shortestDist then
                                         shortestDist = dist
                                         target = aimPart
+                                    end
+                                end
                             end
                         end
                     end